Share this article

 Best dog-friendly walking trails in Gold Coast

-If you and your fluffy companion love bonding over a good walk, these dog-friendly trails in Gold Coast offer the perfect mix of exercise, stunning views, and exciting adventures.
-Not only are they great for your health, but they also provide plenty of new sights and smells for your pup to explore!
+If you and your fluffy companion love bonding over a good walk, these dog-friendly trails in Gold Coast offer the perfect mix of stunning views and exciting adventures.
+Not only are they great for getting out and about, but they also provide plenty of new sights and smells for your pup to explore!

 Willow Vale Recreational Trail